sjaehn/BJumblr/README.md

 ## Usage

+B.Jumblr is neither a sample slicer nor a step sequencer.
 From the technical POV B.Jumblr is a sequencer pattern-controlled audio delay effect.

 The pattern defines at when (vertical) and which (horizontal) piece of the audio input stream is sent to the audio output.
 Use the default diagonal line pattern for live playback.
 Moving a pad